 Ah, Santa Monica.
 The Big Monica.

-It's a beach town; you may have seen it going kablooie in Emmerich's latest silver screen shit-pile.
+It's a beach town; you may have seen it going kablooie in Emmerich's latest silver screen s**t-pile.
 On the Tuesday in question, it was the kind of town that made you wish you weren't chained to your desk, by way of a dead-end job writing copy for some online gag outfit and a penchant for the bottle that emptied your pockets as quickly as the bottle emptied your stomach.
 If you're me, that is.

 Name's Swaim.
-I'm an alcoholic that can't hold his liquor, and if you thought that was funny, you're going to love the one about go fuck yourself.
+I'm an alcoholic that can't hold his liquor, and if you thought

 But back to Santa.
 And also, Monica.
 It was aptly named: beautiful, magical, but with a sleazy side, like Santa Clause boning Monica from Friends, and maybe they're using handcuffs or whips or something.
 I filed the mental image away for later translation into an acoustic guitar ballad.

 Yes, the ol' S&M...it stretched out before me, glass buildings and cresting waves shining in black and white, all film noir-ishly.
-It was my town.
-I was me, there, in the town.
+It was

 Like a cassette tape worn thin, my brain cast itself by habit back to better days, Agents of Cracked days.
 I'm not sure if that's how cassettes work, so the simile might not hold, but you get the point.
 I missed the show.
 I missed narrative.

 It had been weeks since the finale, and all I had to keep me going these days was the grueling drudgery of Does Not Compute and whatever After Hours schlock we squirted out when Dan needed extra scratch to keep the loan sharks at bay.
-I couldn't even remember the last time I'd made out with a guy in a hot air balloon (it had been recently, but right after a concussion, so it was hazy).
+I couldn't even

 My reverie burst like so much diseased appendix when Jack, the aforementioned gag outfit's Editor-in-Chief, barged into the office.

 "Michael?"
 He asked.
 I gave him my customary once over.
-To be frank and also an asshole, he looked as dumb and ugly as you could feasibly expect someone to be described as looking in a column like this.
+To be frank and also an a*****e, he looked as dumb and ugly as you could feasibly expect someone to be described as looking in a column like this.

 "That's what it says on my door," I quipped, surreptitiously vomiting down the sleeve of my awesome trench coat.